 - Internal injuries

-The lawyers at Copple, Rockey, McKeever & Schlecht have seen the devastation these injuries cause – not only financially, but mentally, emotionally and physically.
+The Omaha motorcycle accident lawyers at Copple, Rockey, McKeever & Schlecht have seen the devastation these injuries cause – not only financially, but mentally, emotionally and physically.
 Our goal is to help you restore your life to normalcy as much as possible, by fighting to recover compensation on your behalf.
-To find out if you have a claim, please call our law firm in Omaha and Norfolk, NE, at 402-218-2641.
+To find out if you have a claim, please call our specialized motorcycle accident attorneys in Omaha, Lincoln, and Norfolk, NE, at 402-218-2641.

 Following a catastrophic injury, you will have several expenses and losses, both immediately and in the future.
 They may include: